 The Beggar's bowl

-In "At the Gate of Dawn", the beggar’s bowl, or "kashkul", serves as a symbolic vessel in exploring the Sufi way of asking, a practice centered on humility and detachment from worldly concerns.
-This bowl reflects a traditional Sufi approach to life, where asking is both a spiritual practice and a means of reminding others that everything is a blessing.
-By holding out the kashkul, the Sufi beggar exemplifies openness to the divine in others, inviting generosity while imparting a sense of unity and shared responsibility.
+New York, 2023.
+In At the Gate of Dawn, the beggar’s bowl, or kashkul, serves as a symbolic vessel in exploring the Sufi way of asking, a practice centered on humility and detachment from worldly concerns.
+The historical replicas bowl reflects a traditional Sufi approach to life, where asking is both a spiritual practice of hollowing oneself.
+By holding out the kashkul, the beggar exemplifies openness to the divine in others, inviting generosity while imparting a sense of unity and shared responsibility.

 -